 Several questions you can encourage your student to talk with his/her roommate about include:

 5.Where is the cool place to live on campus?
 The answer to this question varies by student.
 Some students prefer to live in a coeducational environment, so they choose Scholte or Gaass halls.
 If they prefer to live in a same sex environment, they choose Graham, Pietenpol, or Hoffman Halls.
-For upperclassmen, the houses and Pods are often a popular choice.
+For upperclassmen, the houses and McKee Hall are often a popular choice.
 The Theme and Intentional Learning houses are also gaining popularity.

 11. Where can my student park his/her car?
 Where can I park when I come to visit?
 Parking permits are issued on a first-come, first-served basis.
 First year students will be issued a permit for “Green lot” near Kuyper Athletic Center.
 Upperclass students will be issued a permit for the lot closest to their residence hall or house (space permitting).
 There are multiple parking lots located throughout campus.
 Parents may park in one of the numerous visitor parking spaces on campus or on the city streets.
 Additional designated parking areas will be available for special events.